 Your mental health is equally as important as your physical health

 Life can be crazy and if you’re anything like me there are days where you feel like it was nonstop until your head hits the pillow.
 I think we’ve all been there and most of us can agree that it’s not a great feeling.
 If you do this too many days in a row it catches up and now you are: on edge, crabby, can’t focus, not performing at your highest level, temperamental, and overall just not fun to be around.
 When trying to Become Better Each Day this state of mind is about the furthest thing from it and you are just trying to survive at this point.
 Your body and mind are not meant to work this way, they both need breaks in order to function at its best.
-That why I stress the importance of relaxation.

 You’re probably not relaxed even though you think you are